Funding opportunity

 Who is eligible to apply

-Job share candidates for the project lead will be considered, provided they meet the below criteria for the role:
+Job share candidates for the project lead will be considered, provided the following criteria for the role are met:

 • at least one candidate can demonstrate a suitable arts and humanities-led design research background